ninaricci29/CONNECTeD/README.md

 ## Credits

 ConnectEd is built by Nano Banano.
-Here is a list of our members:
+This project's development started at and has been supported at the University of Toronto Mississauga.
+Below is a list of our contributors so far.

-Marissa Shey: since December 2019
+*Marissa Shey: since December 2019
-Nina Ricci Lu: since December 2019
+*Nina Ricci Lu: since December 2019
-Maham Khan: since December 2019
+*Maham Khan: since December 2019
-Isha Kerpal: since December 2019
+*Isha Kerpal: since December 2019
-Akarshi Sharma: since December 2019
+*Akarshi Sharma: since December 2019

 Mentor: Veerpal Brar
 Supervisor: Larry Yueli Zhang